metaist/pdfmerge/README.markdown

   * You must specify at least one file.
   * You may specifying the same file multiple times.
   * Wildcards are okay (e.g., `file*.pdf`).
-  * If you specify a directory, all of the pdfs in that directory will be included (i.e. equivalent to appending `*.pdf` to the path).
+  * If you specify a directory, all of the PDFs in that directory will be included (i.e. equivalent to appending `*.pdf` to the path).

 ### Use index-like notation to choose page ranges.